EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/spectral_library/spectal_library_tut1.rst

 .. image:: img/08_export_speclib.png

 * Choose between Geopackage, GeoJSON or ENVI spectral library.

     * Geopackage:
     * GeoJSON:
     * ENVI spectral library:

+..
 * Choose a file name and path and click **OK**

 Create a Spectral Library
 ***********************************
-This tutorial shows you how to create a spectral library by your own.
+This introduction shows you how to create a spectral library by your own.

 Change the RGB Composite
 ============================